DossierSansTitreEx/MiaouOS/doc/MFS.md

 A chunk is 4kb.

 A section is a set of 0x8000 chunks.
-The first chunk of a section contains a bitmap of the next 0x7fff chunks.
+The last chunk of a section contains a bitmap of the previous 0x7fff chunks.

-The first chunk (including the VBR) is reserved.
-The second chunk contains the header.
+Chunks 0-9 (including the VBR) are reserved.
+Chunk 10 contains the header.

 | name           | size |  offset | description                   |
 |----------------|------|---------|-------------------------------|